SSL Certificates

 - Purchase an SSL certificate from your SSL provider

-- Upload the cert to Drycc
+- Upload the certificate to Drycc

-Acquire SSL Certificate
+Acquire an SSL Certificate

 DNS and Domain Configuration

-$ drycc domains:add www.example.com --ptype==web -a foo
+$ drycc domains add www.example.com --ptype=web -a foo

 Adding www.example.com to foo... done